 Scrolling down any of the Narcissus blog posts you will find the listing of the various generous organizations that have made donations to the Narcissus Project.
 Also listed are organizations whose members may have also contributed individually to the Narcissus Project.
 We are grateful to you all.
 Thank you!

-For those of you that know me, or know me through this blog, writing a two or three-page story about Narcissus is really difficult for me.
+Those of you know me, writing a two or three-page story about Narcissus is really difficult for me.
 In part, my writing skills are ... well, if you read my posts, you know :) I am passionate about Narcissus.
 There are so very many incredible things about this project that can be written about.
 So, I took the three pages of the text from The Callboy article, tweaked it a bit, added some images, and here it is.

 Thank you to Dave Brown at Mass Bay RRE for inviting me to submit a story for The Callboy and for the financial support for the Railroad Preservation community by the Mass Bay RRE through their grant programs.